kushv16/Blockchain-IA/README.md

 #### Marmik Shah - 1911054
 #### Kush Vora - 1911064

-We have developed a to do list which works on blockchain.
+We have developed a todo list which works on blockchain.
 The application has been implemented using solidity and javascript.
 GOERLI was used as the testnet environment for testing the blockchain application.